tabulify/tabulify/smtp-server/README-smtp-server.md

 ## About

-A SMTP server that can receive email message for local and remote delivery. ie that can be used as:
+An SMTP server that can receive email message for local and remote delivery. ie that can be used as:
   * MDA (MX)
   * MTA